SNStatComp/rtrim/README.md

 ```
 This procedure is necessary while we are still in beta.
 Once the package is on CRAN, installation neither `Rtools` nor `drat` will be required.

-#### What is in the review version?
+#### What is in the prerelease version?

-The current version has most, but not all functionality of the original TRIM
+Everything.
+The current version is fully compatible with the original TRIM software.
-software.
-In short, the following features are currently supported.

 - Estimate coeefficients for TRIM model 1
 - Estimate coefficients for TRIM model 2